 And so Paco’s holdings form an important part of an elite group of vineyards that survived on their original rootstocks, including Quinta do Noval's Nacional vineyard and Bollinger's Vignes Françaises.

-Prior to 1998, the Selva family's business was in bulk wine, but each year they made an ambrosial dessert wine-Dulce-for their own consumption.
+Prior to 1998, the Selva family's business was in bulk wine, but each year they made an ambrosial dessert wine, or Dulce, for their own consumption.
 To produce this nectar, they left a few acres of vines to hang late into the fall.
 Even in normal vintages, these vines achieved spectacular ripeness.

 This wine was reserved solely for the family until 1998, when they began to commercialize it.
 It was an immediate sensation in Spain, with top restaurants and shops rushing to feature it.